Ludan678/Mei-Music/README.md

 Main Utility: Create your Own music SoundTrack of any kind
 ----------------------------------------------------------------
 Made with: WPF, xaml + c#
 [This is only the source code, not the released sofeware product version.
-Can be opened with VS code.
-Once you run this once in vs code, you can find the released version under Mei Music/bin/release which can be used with saved user data.]
+Can be opened with Visual Studio Code.
+Once you run this once in Visual Studio Code, you can find the released version under Mei Music/bin/release which can be used with saved user data.]

 Description: a music app that turns any imported audio or videos files into a list of playable music playlists.
 Supported Files: video [mp4, mkv] audio [wav, mp3]